SerumYouNeed/web-crawlers/README.md

 # Web Crawlers

-This repository contains a collection of Python-based web crawlers and data loaders used to gather and process data from public websites.
+This repository contains a collection of Python-based ETL pipelines used to gather, transform, and load data from public websites.

-Each subfolder is dedicated to a specific project, such as collecting structured content for games, datasets, or APIs.
-The crawled data can be exported to CSV files or directly loaded into databases like PostgreSQL.
+Each subfolder represents a self-contained project designed to collect structured content for games, datasets, or other applications.
+The crawled data can be exported to CSV files and/or loaded into databases like PostgreSQL.

 ## Projects

-- `wheel-of-fortune/` – crawlers and loaders used to collect proverbs, movie titles, and actor names for the Wheel of Fortune game.
+- `wheel-of-fortune/` – ETL pipeline for collecting English proverbs, movie titles, and actor names for the Wheel of Fortune game.
 - *More projects coming soon...*

 ## Structure

 Each project folder typically contains:
-- `crawler.py` – the spider/scraper script
+- `etl_pipeline.py` – a complete ETL script (scraping → transformation → loading to database)
-- `loader.py` – a script for loading scraped data into a database
+- `logger.py` – basic logging configuration
-- `data/` – output folder for CSV files
+- `etl.csv` – output/input CSV file
-- `requirements.txt` – project-specific dependencies
+- `.env` – environment variables (e.g., PostgreSQL credentials)

 ## Setup